Borakove/Borakove/README.md

 I am an IT person passionate about technology and studying Systems Analysis and Development.
 Most of my time is dedicated to programming and IoT.

 - 👋 Hello, I'm Borakove
-- 👀 I'm interested in Back-end and Mobile
+- 👀 I'm interested in Back-end and Cyber
 - 🌱 I'm currently learning Dart, C and Python
 - 💼 I want to work on challenging projects for a career beginner